Tobinori/I-want-good-Lasagne/README.md

 For **customers**, the app offers a new way to interact with food:
 - **Search for dishes** instead of restaurants, making it easier to find what they crave.
 - **View reviews** on individual dishes to make better dining decisions.
+- **Order dishes** with personal preference and allergy/diet information.
 - **Rate dishes** themselves, with the option to:
   - **Send private feedback** directly to the kitchen.
   - **Share public reviews** with other users.